PokeOttawa/pokeottawa.github.io/index.md

 **Ottawa City Hall [(110 Laurier Ave.
 W)](https://goo.gl/maps/pMF6dCnxgwo)**

 ### Event Details

-This month's Community Day features **Dratini** - a highly sought-after and valuable Pokemon.
-Because of this, we will be at the Community Day meetup **before** the bonus period starts; you will be able to check in and then enjoy the event however you'd like.

 <div class="highlight">
 YOU ONLY NEED TO ATTEND THIS MEETUP IF YOU WANT THE BADGE FOR YOUR SILPH ROAD TRAINER CARD.